- Home

 Berries are linked with many impressive health benefits and have been shown to help reduce high blood pressure.
 This is largely due to their antioxidant content, which includes anthocyanins (the pigments that give berries their colour).

-Studies have revealed that anthocyanins can increase nitric oxide production and reduce the production of molecules that restrict blood vessels.
+Studies have revealed that anthocyanins can increase nitric oxide production and reduce the number of molecules that restrict blood vessels.
 Overall, these effects contribute to healthier blood pressure levels.

 Raspberries, blueberries, strawberries, cloudberries, and chokeberries are just a few of the berries that research has linked with lowering blood pressure.

-Another great thing about berries is that they’re very versatile.
-For example, you can use them as breakfast toppings, add them to smoothies and salads, or enjoy them as a snack by themselves.
+Another great thing about berries is that they’re very versatile – you can use them as breakfast toppings, add them to smoothies and salads, or enjoy them as a snack by themselves.
 Take a look at this list of healthy berry recipes from Simply Quinoa for more ideas.
 You’ll also find information on how to grow blueberries in our list of 8 superfoods that you can grow from home.

 7. Chia and flaxseeds

-Chia seeds and flaxseed may be tiny, but they’re bursting with nutrients like magnesium and potassium, and fibre, which are essential for regulating healthy blood pressure.
+Chia seeds and flaxseed may be tiny, but they’re bursting with fibre and nutrients like magnesium and potassium, which are essential for regulating healthy blood pressure.

-In this study, people with high blood pressure who were supplemented with 35g of chia seed flour each day experienced reductions in blood pressure whether they were on medication or not, compared with a placebo group.
+In this study, people with high blood pressure who took 35g of chia seed flour each day experienced reductions in blood pressure whether they were on medication or not.

 There’s also evidence in this scientific review that eating flaxseed may help to lower blood pressure – particularly when eaten in whole seed form for 12 weeks or more.